 - Being "deemed rehabilitated" or applying for "individual rehabilitation" under Canadian law;

-- Obtaining an expungement of your criminal record; and
+- Obtaining an expungement of your criminal record in California; and

 - Obtaining a Canadian temporary resident permit.